 - Establishes and maintains a connection between RE and REC by means of mandatory and optional parts of the CPRI specification. - Establishes and maintains a connection between RE and REC by means of supporting all mandatory parts of CPRI specification. - Establishes and maintains a connection between RE and REC by means of selecting at least one option out of every option list in the CPRI specification. - Does not add any additional options in an option list. - Does not add additional option lists. - Does not produce errors when passing data between SAP's in RE and REC.
+CPRI module(s) compliance

-It is not required that all the CPRI compatible modules shall meet the full set of requirements defined in the section 3.
-The performances of the module can be restricted to a subset of the requirement when some application is not requiring the full performance of the CPRI specification.
+It is not required that CPRI compatible modules meet the full set of requirements defined in section 4.
+The performance of the module may be restricted to a subset of the requirements when an application does not require the full performance of the CPRI specification.